Direct line to the kitchen

 • For real-board capture: lighting condition, board style, and how the phone was mounted.

-• For play modes: which opponent profile, and whether the issue happened on a specific move.
+• For play modes: which computer player, and whether the issue happened on a specific move.

 Real-board capture tips